 - Using about 1.5-2 tablespoon of mixture at the time, shape 20 balls by first pressing the mixture in your hands and then, rolling to smooth.
 Transfer on a plate and keep going until you used all of the mixture.

 - Warm up a large pan on medium heat (you can also warm up a small amount of oil, if desired, or use a non-stick pan for oil-free) and roast the balls for a few minutes on each side.
 Move them around or flip them only when browned so it creates more texture and flavor.
 Keep the heat on low-medium and roast until all sides are browned, about 20 minutes total.

-- While you are roasting the meatballs, make the gravy in a medium pot.
+- While you are roasting the meatballs, make the onion gravy in a medium pot.
 When the gravy is done, transfer to a blender and blend until smooth.